 Yet at the same time, Adams goes Stein one better, invoking a Minority Report-like scenario and claiming that the implication of a deterministic view is that humans can be held responsible for “pre-crime.”
 Basically, Adams takes Hawking’s observation that predicting behavior would require “knowledge of the initial state of each of the thousand trillion trillion molecules in the human body and to solve something like that number of equations” to infer that if such a thing were possible then it would be possible to predict who will be committing crimes in the future.
 This is utter nonsense as well, and not just for practical reasons.
 The reason is that behavior is an incredibly complicated interaction between the brain, body, and environment.
 Currently, it is impossible to predict what sorts of environments a person will be in that would influence his behavior.
 A criminal exposed to one environment might be an upstanding citizen in another.
 Sometimes, all it takes to trigger a crime is a single incident, which can be random and completely unpredictable.
 In other words, behavior is probabilistic and influenced by what happens to a person, the latter of which can’t be predicted with any accuracy.

 Adams obviously doesn’t know history.
 The Nazis did invoke science to justify their atrocities, or at least gussied up their rationale in scientific-sounding language.
 Nazi doctors were told that they were “physicians to the volk,” not physicians to individual Germans, and Jews were denigrated as parasites and bacteria endangering the health of the volk, a cancer that needed to be cut out.
-In propaganda, they were portrayed as subhuman.
+In Nazi propaganda, Jews were portrayed as subhuman.
 Indeed the opening scene of arguably the most infamous Nazi propaganda film Der Ewige Jude consisted of shots of rats emerging from a sewer juxtaposed with shots of Jews in a Polish ghetto.
 The voiceover informed the audience that, as rats are the vermin of the animal kingdom, Jews are the vermin of the human race and, like rats, Jews spread disease and corruption.
 In other words, the Nazis did just fine portraying Jews as less than human two years before Stephen Hawking was even born!

 Evil always finds a way to demonize the target of its hate, and portraying the enemy as being less than human is a tactic that’s been used to justify murder and genocide for thousands of years.
 To argue that this parody of Hawking’s view is uniquely dangerous because it permits the dehumanization of people, making the justification of their extermination easier reveals a profound ignorance of history, is basically the same brain-dead argument that Ben Stein made about evolution and atheism in Expelled!
 Sadly, evil always finds a way, and always has.
 In fact, it took Expelled! three or four times the time to plumb the same depths of stupid that Adams manages in less than 23 minutes.